by-cx/raspik/README.md

 Cooling is handled by a fan 92×92 mm.
 It can be attached at the back of front of the case.
 Except this front/back part there is one big and one small part.
 You can use them to cover front/back panels exactly like you want.
 The 92×92 mm fans are usually 12 V but they work perfectly on 5 V too.
 Raspberry Pi doesn't need anything extra.
 Slowly moving air is enough even in during the summer.

+Needed screws:

+* 7× 3x8mm+ (power source top cover and EU socket)
+* 2× 3x6 mm (power supply mount)
+* ~20× 3x16mm+ (front and back panel)

+The case is not picky.
+Except the two power supply screws every other screw is minimal lenght.

 ## Blades

 I use multiple Raspberry Pis so having more than one of them in one case is added value I couldn't miss while I was working on the case.
 RPis are pretty sensitive about power supply and I needed two 2.5" SSD and 433 MHz antenna inside.
 Handle all of it inside one box made smile on my face :-) Let's check each blade.
 Standard server racks were great inspiration for me so the this case looks like one of them.